-Student Announcements
+Student & Personal Announcements Guidelines

-Midland College provides two bulletin boards on campus for personal announcements.
-The announcements should be approved in the Student Activities Office.
-These boards are located in the Scharbauer Student Center next to the game room and inside the Allison Fine Arts building.
-These announcements will remain active for 30 days and thereafter will be removed.
+Midland College provides bulletin boards on campus for personal announcements.
+Before posting announcements, they must be approved in the Student Activities Office.
+Announcements will remain active for 60 days and thereafter will be removed.

 Student Government Association